-Since 2015, attorney-at-law Dr. Philipp Hammerich has been the founder and managing partner of the legal tech law firm rightmart as well as the founder of the legal tech portal atornix.
-Through this activity, he is intensively involved with the legal tech market and its legal framework, in particular with the relationship of the RDG and the law governing the legal profession to the business models of legal tech companies.
+Dr. Philipp Hammerich has been the founder and managing partner of the legal tech law firm rightmart since 2015, as well as the founder of the legal tech company rightmart GmbH (IT and services).
+Through this activity, he is intensively involved with the legal tech market and its legal framework, in particular with the relationship of the RDG and the lawyers' professional law to the business models of legal tech companies.
 After training as a bank clerk, he began studying law in Hamburg in 1998.
 After his legal clerkship and his doctorate, he worked as a criminal defense attorney and lecturer in criminal law and has trained approximately 20,000 lawyers in this capacity since 2003.

 Cord Brügmann is a lawyer in Berlin.
 He advises nationally and internationally primarily on issues relating to the legal framework of trusted professions and on digitalization topics.
 Until 2018, he worked for the German Lawyers' Association, since 2008 as Chief Executive Officer.
 Through leadership positions in and consulting work for various international organizations, he has many years of experience with legal market regulation topics.
 He regularly publishes on historical and future topics.

 Philipp Kadelbach is a lawyer, founder and CEO of Flightright and a legal tech thought leader.
-He founded the company over 10 years ago and has turned it into one of the leading and best-known legal tech companies in Germany.
+He founded the company over 10 years ago and has made it one of the leading and best-known legal tech companies in Germany.
 Prior to Flightright, he earned his doctorate in competition law and worked as a lawyer in a supra-local law firm in the field of media and IT law.
 He participates as a speaker at startup and legal tech conferences and is an interview partner of national and international media.

 Dr. Roland Vogl is a scholar, lawyer, and entrepreneur who has developed strong expertise in legal informatics, intellectual property law, and innovation after more than fifteen years of academic and professional experience.
 He is currently Executive Director of the Stanford Program in Law, Science and Technology and Lecturer in Law at Stanford Law School.
 He focuses on legal informatics work conducted at the Center for Legal Informatics (CodeX), which he co-founded and serves as Executive Director.
 Dr. Vogl is also a visiting professor at the University of Vienna, Austria and serves on the advisory boards of FlightRight, LexCheck, IPNexus, and LegalForce.